EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 variance!
 We get that they're normally distributed because they are a basis for the space spanned by
 $$W_t$$, which consists solely of zero-mean normally distributed variables (to see that
 $$W_t$$ is normally distributed consider that $$W_t = W_t-W_0$$ follows a normal distribution
-and that $$W_0$$ is almost-surely zero).
+and that $$W_0$$ is almost-surely zero), and normal distributions are closed under addition.
 And by the criterion that the basis form an orthonormal set guarantee unit variance (by normalisation) and independence (by orthogonality).

 Though this representation of Brownian motion is well-known in the literature, this is not the usual derivation.
 Indeed, in proving the generality of the solution for the crinkled arc, [Vitale](https://www.ams.org/journals/proc/1975-052-01/S0002-9939-1975-0388056-1/S0002-9939-1975-0388056-1.pdf)